C-memory-object-model-study-group/c-mom-sg/notes/cmom-0009-2021-06-14-clarifying-uninitialised-reads-v8.md

 0) a default (zero) particular concrete value, with some annotation to let the programmer say that specific variables (e.g. large arrays) should not be default-initialised.

+https://bugzilla.mozilla.org/show_bug.cgi?id=1514965 gives some figures for Firefox benchmarks.

+from the Clang review (https://reviews.llvm.org/D54604) it says: "What's the performance like?
+Not too bad!
+Previous publications [0] have cited 2.7 to 4.5% averages. "

+0.5) initialisation to a strange concrete value for better error detection

 1) an object-creation-time nondeterministic particular concrete value